-In this study, Professor Brian Ference and his team studied 438,952 participants in the UK Biobank, who had a total of 24,980 major coronary events – defined as the first occurrence of non-fatal heart attack, ischaemic stroke or death due to coronary heart disease.
-They used an approach called Mendelian randomization, which uses naturally occurring genetic differences to randomly divide the participants into groups, mimicking the effects of running a clinical trial.
+In this study, Professor Brian Ference and his team studied 438,952 participants in the UK Biobank, who had a total of 24,980 major coronary events – defined as the first occurrence of non-fatal heart attack, ischeamic stroke or death due to coronary heart disease.
+They used Mendelian randomization, which uses naturally occurring genetic differences to randomly divide the participants into groups, mimicking the effects of running a clinical trial.

-People with genes associated with lower blood pressure, lower LDL cholesterol and a combination of both were put into different groups, and compared against those without these genetic associations.
-Differences in blood LDL cholesterol and systolic blood pressure (the highest level that blood pressure reaches when the heart contracts), along with the number of cardiovascular events was compared between groups.
+People with genes associated with lower blood pressure, lower LDL cholesterol, and a combination of both were put into different groups and compared against those without these genetic associations.
+Differences in blood LDL cholesterol and systolic blood pressure (the highest level that blood pressure reaches when the heart contracts) and the number of cardiovascular events were compared between groups.

-Professor Brian Ference now hopes that these findings can bring about change in the healthcare of people at greater risk of developing heart and circulation complications, and improved guidance for those requiring lifestyle changes.
+Professor Brian Ference now hopes that these findings can change the healthcare of people at greater risk of developing heart and circulation complications, and improve guidance for those requiring lifestyle changes.